About

 Sports uniforms are worth taking seriously.

-The Seam is a daily publication covering professional and amateur sports uniforms, visual identity, and design — built by someone who has been paying close attention for a very long time.
+The Seam is a daily publication covering sports uniforms, visual identity, and design, built by someone who has been paying close attention for a very long time.

 There's a specific kind of person who notices when a team's chest script is slightly off from what it was last season.
-Who can tell you not just that a team changed its uniform, but why the change works or doesn't — what's been gained and what's been lost.
-Who tracks trademark filings the way other people track box scores.
+Who can tell you not just that a team changed its uniform, but why the change works or doesn't, or who tracks trademark filings the way other people track box scores.

 The Seam exists for that person.
 And for anyone who wants to become that person.

-This site covers every major professional league and a selection of college, minor league, and amateur sports — because great uniform design doesn't stop at the big leagues.
+This site covers every major professional league as well as college, minor league, and amateur sports, because great uniform design doesn't stop at the big leagues.
 The daily briefing goes out every weekday morning.
 Filing Watch monitors the USPTO database so nothing slips through.
-And every significant rebrand, alternate release, and equipment change gets the analysis it deserves.
+And every significant rebrand, alternate release, and equipment change gets the recognition it deserves.

 Why This Exists